New Wave Jury

 Programme

 This year's programme targeted film enthusiasts and aimed to take participants through educational sessions this November.
-The programme culminated in jury sessions where participants viewed and judged the festival's international shorts and selected the winner.
+The programme culminated in jury sessions where participants viewed and judged the festival's international shorts and selected the winner

 Our programme talks from industry professionals provide insight and help you develop your skills.

-This year we were joined by Hannah Strong, Digital Editor of Little White Lies magazine, an independent illustrated film magazine based in London.
+Hannah Strong, Digital Editor of Little White Lies magazine, an independent illustrated film magazine based in London.
 She has written for publications including Vulture, Gawker, GQ and The Guardian, and her first book, a monograph on Sofia Coppola, was released in May 2022 by Abrams New York.

 Entry